Tuning Algorithmic and Architectural Hyperparameters in Graph-Based Semi-Supervised Learning with Provable Guarantees: Preliminaries

 \end{theorem}

-To bound the Rademacher complexity in our setting, we restrict to binary classification $c=2$.
-For a predictor $f$, we also overload the notation and let $f(z_i) \in [0,1]$ also be the output probability of node $z_i$ being classified as $1$.
-Instead of directly using the $0$-$1$ loss, we upper bound it using margin loss, which is defined as
+To bound the Rademacher complexity in our setting, we restrict to binary classification $c=2$ and change the label space to $Y \in \{-1, 1\}^{n}$.
+For a predictor $f$, we also overload notation and let $f(z_i) \in [0,1]$ be the output probability of node $z_i$ being classified as $1$.
+Instead of directly using the $0$-$1$ loss, we upper bound it using margin loss, which is defined as\looseness-1

 where $a_i = -\tau(f(z_i), y_i)= (1-2f(z_i))y_i$.
 Then, $a_i>0$ if and only if $z_i$ is classified incorrectly.